 This post contains affiliate links – read more here.
-You can click on the pictures to buy the product.

 There is always so much stuff on the porch because we are short on space.
 We don’t have a garage, a shed, or a basement, so we usually have a lot of extra stuff on our porch that really doesn’t belong there.

 And every time it rains, I have to move the wood furniture to the center of the porch and cover them with plastic tarps or they’ll get ruined.

 That not only doesn’t look nice, it’s also just annoying.

 I’m not able to enjoy the porch like I would like because I’m constantly moving things.

 So I came up with a plan to add curtains on the sides of the porch that I can pull out when it’s raining.
 This way, I can leave the furniture in one spot.